TJacoob/tjacob21/content/work/frotcom.md

 logo: frotcom.png
 ---

-As a Frontend Developer @ Frotcom International I contribute to the development of a large fleet monitoring web application.
+As a Frontend Developer @ Frotcom International I contributed to the development of a large fleet monitoring web application.
 It is built primarily with VueJS and has a large amount of pages and components.
-Personally, I appreciate the sheer size and complexity of the application as a challenge and a learning opportunity.
+Personally, I appreciated the sheer size and complexity of the application as a challenge and a learning opportunity.